sav-che/TL-2/Authors/Boenninghausen, Clemens Maria Friedrich von {std. Boenn.} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 255](https://www.biodiversitylibrary.org/item/103859#page/265/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 255](https://www.biodiversitylibrary.org/page/33265452) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Boenninghausen, Clemens Maria Friedrich von {std.
 Boenn.}|first entry]] for this author

 ### Author

-\* Boenninghausen, Clemens Maria Friedrich von (1785-1864), German magistrate and botanist, born at the estate Herinckhave near Tubbergen, Netherlands, "Landrat" in Coesfeld, from 1825 director of the land registry office and botanical garden at Münster, botanized in the area of Darup and Münster. (*Boenn.*).
+\* Boenninghausen, Clemens Maria Friedrich von (1785-1864), German magistrate and botanist, born at the estate Herinckhave near Tubbergen, Netherlands, "Landrat" in Coesfeld, from 1825 director of the land registry office and botanical garden at Münster, botanized in the area of Darup and Münster.
+**Abbreviated name**: *Boenn.*

 #### Herbarium and types